Luxury car: Brands

 Some auto manufacturers market their luxury models using the same marque as the rest of their line.
-Others have created a separate marque (e.g. Lexus, launched by Toyota in 1989) or purchased one (e.g. Bentley, by Volkswagen in 1998).
+Others have created a separate marque (e.g., Lexus, launched by Toyota in 1989) or purchased one (e.g., Bentley, by Volkswagen in 1998).

-Occasionally, a luxury car is initially sold under a mainstream marque and is later rebranded under a specific luxury marque (for example, the Hyundai's Genesis to Genesis G80 as well as the Citroën DS to DS 5).
+Occasionally, a luxury car is initially sold under a mainstream marque and is later rebranded under a specific luxury marque (for example, the Hyundai Genesis to Genesis G80 as well as the Citroën DS to DS 5).

-For mass-produced luxury cars, sharing of platforms or components with other models is common, as per modern automotive industry practice.
+For mass-produced luxury cars, sharing platforms or components with other models is common, as is the case in modern automotive industry practice.